-- Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack’s duration using built-in attack metrics.
-Alerts integrate into your operational software like OMS, Splunk, Azure Storage, Email, and Azure portal.
+- Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack’s duration, using built-in attack metrics.
+Alerts integrate into your operational software like Microsoft Operations Management Suite, Splunk, Azure Storage, Email, and the Azure portal.

 - Cost guarantee: Data-transfer and application scale-out service credits for documented DDoS attacks.

 DDoS Protection Standard mitigation

 Microsoft’s DDoS Protection service monitors actual traffic utilization and constantly compares it against the thresholds defined in the DDoS Policy.
 When that traffic threshold is exceeded, then DDoS mitigation is initiated automatically.
 When traffic returns below the threshold, the mitigation is removed.

-During mitigation, traffic towards the protected resource is redirected by the DDoS Protection service and several checks are performed.
-These checks generally perform the following function:
+During mitigation, traffic sent to the protected resource is redirected by the DDoS Protection service and several checks are performed.
+These checks generally perform the following functions:

 - Ensure packets conform to internet specifications and are not malformed.

-- Interact with the client to determine if it is potentially a spoofed packet (e.g: SYN Auth or SYN Cookie or by dropping a packet for the source to retransmit it).
+- Interact with the client to determine if the traffic is potentially a spoofed packet (e.g: SYN Auth or SYN Cookie or by dropping a packet for the source to retransmit it).

 - Rate-limit packets, if no other enforcement method can be performed.

-The DDoS Protection blocks attack traffic and forward remaining traffic to intended destination.
+The DDoS protection blocks attack traffic and forwards remaining traffic to its intended destination.
 Within a few minutes of attack detection, you are notified using Azure Monitor metrics.
 By configuring logging on DDoS Protection Standard telemetry, you can write the logs to available options for future analysis.
 Metric data in Azure Monitor for DDoS Protection Standard is currently retained for 30 days.